cbachhuber/opencv-wiki/OpenCV_GSoC_Application.md

 ### How will you get your students involved in your community during GSoC?

 Open, ongoing communication is held on a mailing list dedicated to that year's GSoC and Github provides further community chatter.
-Many of us attend the big vision conferences and meet ups are held there.
-There is an IRC channel for questions and comments as well as an active community email list with much Q&A. All work, students and mentors are listed on an open page that stays "forever" so that they can find each other.
-In addition, this year we are going to encourage ongoing updates to our Facebook page and a contest to develop next batch of schwag.
-Top students often get hired as interns in companies the administrators run or advise.
+Many of us attend the big vision conferences over the summer (CVPR)  and meet ups are held there.
+There is an IRC channel for questions and comments as well as an active community email list with much Q&A where we will encourage students to ask and answer questions.
+All work, students and mentors are listed on an open page that stays "forever" so that they can find each other.
+This year we are going to encourage ongoing social media updates of visual results to Facebook, Instagram, LinkedIn and Snap Chat.
+We often co-write papers with top students.

 ### How will you keep your students involved with your community after GSoC?

 The main way is by getting them completely familiar and comfortable with Github and the ease of doing small changes and PRs, especially in documentation and tutorials.
-Since OpenCV 3.0 was refactored into a very modular way of contributing code in opencv_contrib https://github.com/opencv/opencv_contrib, this makes it more likely that students will contribute their own published work as pull requests.
+Since OpenCV 3.0 (now 4.0) is refactored into very modular components, contributing code in opencv_contrib https://github.com/opencv/opencv_contrib, is easier/more self-contained/easy to maintain.
+This makes it more likely that students will continue to contribute their own published work as pull requests.
 In addition, students often do joint papers with mentors which means ongoing communication and contribution.
 Many students become intern and later hire "targets" by managers in companies that use/contribute to OpenCV.
 OpenCV is far and away the largest computer vision library with about 280,000 downloads per month and so they know that contributions are a competitive advantage/resume item for future jobs.
 In addition, it's a good way to get good references from well known people working in the field.

 ### Were you a mentoring org before?